 - A. Motor vehicle liability, which includes \$4,700,000 with a self-insured retention of \$300,000 (coverage includes hot pursuit).
 There is an additional one-time corridor retention of \$300,000.
 Insurance is also purchased, with various limits and deductibles, for physical damage and uninsured and underinsured motorists.
 State agencies have the option to purchase coverage for physical damage to vehicles.
 There is a \$1,000 deductible for this coverage. - B. Life insurance for eligible employees. - C. Crime coverage, with a limit of \$10,975,000 for each loss and a \$25,000 self-insured retention per incident subject to specific conditions, limits, and exclusions. - D. Real and personal property on a blanket basis for losses up to \$200,700,000, with a self-insured retention of \$300,000 per loss occurrence.
-Newly acquired properties are covered up to \$5 million for 30 days and \$1 million for 90 days, if the property has not been reported.
-If not reported after 90 days, the property is not covered.
+Newly acquired properties are covered up to \$5 million for 90 days.
+If not reported after 90 days, the property is covered for \$5 million under the miscellaneous named location coverage.
+There is a wind and hail limit on the real and personal property of \$76,250,000.
 The perils of flood, earthquake, and acts of terrorism have various coverage, sub-limits, and self-insurance.
 State agencies have the option to purchase building contents and inland marine coverage.